kyiCS/Agricultural-Drone-Management/README.md

 ## Agricultural Drone Management Software
-Welcome to farm dashboard.
-An agricultural software application created by five UAB students.
+This is an agricultural software application created by five UAB students.
-Farm dashboard's goal is to help increase the productivity of large-scale farmers by automating several manual functions performed by them, such as using drones with automated flight paths for monitoring.
+The software's goal is to help increase the productivity of large-scale farmers by automating several manual functions performed by them, such as using drones with automated flight paths for monitoring.

-In farm dash board, you can add items and item containers to the farm tree structure to create a virtual model of your farm.
+In the dashboard, you can add items and item containers to the farm tree structure to create a virtual model of your farm.
 You can rename items and item containers to match what they represent on your farm.
 You can initialize a drone and a drone command center that can scan items individually or scan the whole farm.